 WordPress Traffic Blueprint – Setup

-This step is important because there are 2 types of WordPress platforms available …
+This step is very important because there are 2 types of WordPress platforms you can choose from …

 WordPress Hosted Or WordPress Self-Hosted?

-WordPress offers both a “self-hosted” and a “hosted” option.
+WordPress offers website owners a ”hosted” and a “self-hosted” option.

-If You Have An Existing Website
+If You Already Have An Existing Web Site

 Basically, you have two choices: